 2) Dueling Dragons, Islands of Adventure in Orlando, Florida

 If you’re looking for a heart-pounding coaster experience, look no further than Dueling Dragons at Islands of Adventure in Orlando, Florida.
 This coaster is a true dueling experience, with two tracks that race side by side at speeds of up to 62 miles per hour.
 You’ll feel the wind in your hair as you twist and turn your way through the curves and drops of this coaster.

-What makes Dueling Dragons so special is the unique design that allows two coasters to race side by side.
+What makes Dueling Dragons so special is the unique design that allows two coasters to race.
 You feel like you’re part of the action as you speed through the curves and drops of this coaster.
 And with speeds up to 62 miles per hour, it’s sure to get your heart racing.

 The cost of riding Dueling Dragons at Islands of Adventure in Orlando, Florida, will set you back $80 for an adult ticket.
-But it’s well worth the price for an adrenaline rush like no other.
-With two tracks that race side by side at speeds of up to 62 miles per hour, this coaster is sure to get your heart pumping fast.
+But it’s well worth the price for an adrenaline rush.
+With two tracks racing side by side at speeds of up to 62 miles per hour, this coaster will surely get your heart pumping fast.

 3. Taron, Phantasialand – Brühl, Germany

 Taron is a steel roller coaster at Phantasialand theme park in Brühl, Germany.
 Designed by Werner Stengel, it was the world’s tallest and fastest roller coaster when it opened on April 28, 2015.